NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ---

+**NCRPG Scenario Package Template for Creators**

-To get started with NCRPG, copy [**this template**](https://nyorogiraffe.github.io/Experi-City/06_Actions/NCRPG_Template.html), paste it into a text file, fill in the required information, open the chat-based AI generator “New Chat,” paste it into the chat window as a “System Directive”, and then begin.
+To get started with NCRPG, copy [**this template**](https://nyorogiraffe.github.io/Experi-City/06_Actions/NCRPG_Template.html), paste it into a text file, fill in the required information, open the chat-based AI generator “New Chat,” paste it into the chat window as a “System Directive," and then begin.

 ---